Tfindelkind/DCI/README.md

 # DCI
-Deploy Cloud Image - bash scripts which generates Cloud-Init meta-data and user-data to deploy cloud images
+Deploy Cloud Image - bash scripts which deploy cloud images to Nutanix based on recipes

-It makes use of recipes which are defined before used.
-The recipes are simple text files right now because they are easy to use and enable me to reduce the overhead in the beginning.
-This may change in the future.
+It makes use of recipes which are pre-defined.
+The recipes are simple text files residing in /recipes folder MAKE sure you edit the config file with your seetings IP/DNS/USER/PASSWORD...

 # Installing

-Supported OSes:

-  UBUNTU

-  DEBIAN

-  MAC OS

-  REDHAT

-  CENTOS
+Supported OSes:  UBUNTU / DEBIAN / MAC OS / REDHAT / CENTOS

 Make sure "git" is installed